Geoffrey le Scrope: Life

+of Geoffrey son of William de Wensley.

 Like his brother, Scrope adopted the profession of the law, and by 1316 he was king's serjeant.

 He is also called 'valettus regis.'

 He was summoned to councils and parliaments, and occasionally sat on judicial commissions.

 In the baronial conflicts of the reign of Edward II he was a loyal adherent of the crown.

 He was involved in the proceedings both against Thomas of Lancaster and Andrew Harclay.

 He was knighted in 1323, and became Chief Justice for the first time on 21 March 1324.

 He managed, however, to survive politically the overthrow both of Edward II in 1326 and of Roger Mortimer in 1330.

 After retiring as a justice, he campaigned with Edward III in Flanders, and distinguished himself as a soldier.
 He was also one of the instigators behind the king's actions against Archbishop Stratford in 1340.

 The small estate he held as early as 1312 in Coverdale, south of Wensleydale, he augmented before 1318, by the acquisition of the manor of Clifton on Ure at the entrance of the latter dale, where he obtained a license to build a castle in that year.

 Early in the next reign he purchased the neighbouring manor of Masham from the representatives of its old lords, the Wautons, who held it from the Mowbrays by the service of an annual barbed arrow.

 Eltham Mandeville and other Vesci lands in Kent had passed into his hands by 1318.

 One of Edward II's last acts was to invest him with the great castle and honour of Skipton in Craven forfeited by Roger, lord Clifford.

 So closely was he identified with the court party that Mortimer was alleged to have projected the same fate for him as for the Despensers.

 But though Edward's deposition was followed by Scrope's removal from office, he received a pardon in February 1328, and was reinstated as chief justice.

 He was a soldier and diplomatist as well as a lawyer, and his services in the former capacities were in such request that his place had frequently to be supplied by substitutes, one of whom was his brother Henry, and for a time (1334–7) he seems to have exchanged his post for the (nominal) second justiceship of the common pleas.

 Again chief justice in 1338, he finally resigned the office before October in that year on the outbreak of the French war.